 What Happens After The Procedure?

 The skin will be raw, puffy, and irritating after the operation.
 You will need to maintain the surgical skin region as clean as feasible.
 The physician will give you a particular ointment or prescribe a medication for your skin’s aftercare.
 To hide the incision, they may put a bandage.
 You should avoid the sun and intense activity (discuss this with your surgeon), and you should anticipate needing to care for the wound for 1-2 weeks until new layers of skin form.
 The treated area is advised to be cleaned five times a day with saline or reduced vinegar and a particular ointment to moisturize the skin.

 After laser skin resurfacing in Dubai, you may expect specific adverse effects.
 The surgery causes inflammation in the majority of patients.
 You can reduce swelling by using an ice pack and elevating your head with an additional pillow at night.
 The swelling goes away with time, but the redness and swelling might last for months, and you won’t notice the difference in the look of your skin until you’ve recovered from these adverse effects.
 Even after the skin has healed, you must continue safeguarding it from the sunlight and refrain from smoking.

-Laser resurfacing Dubai cost depends on the doctors and clinic.
+Laser resurfacing in Dubai’s cost depends on the doctors and clinics.
 Before deciding on laser skin resurfacing, you should consult with many doctors and assess their qualifications and expertise.
-A trained cosmetic surgeon or dermatologist, Dr Antoine Ghanem, should perform the laser skin resurfacing operation.
+A trained cosmetic surgeon or dermatologist, Dr. Antoine Ghanem, should perform the laser skin resurfacing operation.